All bars are adjacent and will not overlap since they represent a certain interval (group) of measurements at a specified frequency.

 Points are evenly distributed among a central value or location.

-The mean is used to describe the central location of distribution.
-The median, mode, and mean are all close to the same value AND the coefficient of skewness is close to zero.
+median, mode, and mean are all close to the same value AND the

-Karl Pearson is credited with developing the formula below to measure the coefficient of skewness.
+Karl Pearson is credited with developing the formula below to measure the Coefficient of Skewness.
 The formula compares the median with the standard deviation of the same distribution.

 Sk > 0 then skewed right distribution